Baystation12/Baystation12-Lore/Corporations/NanoTrasen.md

 At the turning point of the 26th Century, phoron was discovered.
 NanoTrasen and its competitors were, naturally, the foremost corporations in attempting to exploit this valuable new resource, and they all set up numerous stations and factories around the phoron giants in order to exploit the resource.
 This only jump-started the economy, and the so-called Orange Rush began, with all of the corporations attempting to find as many uses of the valuable phoron as possible in order to profit the most from the Human governments.

 Research facilities, stations, ships and other installations were being manufactured faster than ever.
 NanoTrasen was one of the more bloodthirsty corporations, and managed to bankrupt and absorb many other companies on a larger scale that ever before.
-Many feel NanoTrasen's only defining ability is in capitalizing upon other's hard work- And not an entirely untrue assumption.
+Many feel NanoTrasen's only defining ability is in capitalizing upon other's hard work - a not an entirely untrue assumption.
 Nonetheless, this only further increased NanoTrasen's power and scope, ratcheting it up to the status of a true super-corporation, one of the top 10 most expansive business empires in the galaxy.

-###Modern Day
+### Modern Day

 NanoTrasen is one of the big super-corporations in the modern day.
 It deals in research of the most advanced sciences, such as genetics, blue space, and - recently - the uses of phoron.
 They also have a sizeable asset protection and security branch with which they secure both investments and occasionally new acquisitions - a distressing rival to some minor star systems, and a powerful administrative branch sitting atop it all, directing their company's actions.
 NanoTrasen is characterized by its aggression and questionable ethics, which, combined with the high emphasis they put on new, untested and dangerous technology, means their installations are often considered unsafe and hazardous.